 - Begin with the recipe above.
 If you prefer to have your mashed potatoes without skins, make sure to peel the potatoes prior to cooking.

-- When the potatoes are done cooking, unseal the lid and add in your favourite mashed potato ingredients.
+- When the potatoes are done the cooking, unseal the lid and add in your favourite mashed potato ingredients.
 You can reserve some of the water in the pot for mashing, or replace it entirely with milk/a milk substitute.

 - You can follow any mashed potato recipe you like for the next step.
 Mash everything together in the pot for a one-pot meal.
 The residual heat will also make it easy to mash the spuds and blend everything together.
 Plus, the potatoes will be hot for serving if your pot is set to the warming function.